lampepfl/bench/README.md

 - Put regression jobs as scripts under `jobs/`.
 - Remember to use absolute path with the `$PROG_HOME` variable

+The command `bin/run` does the above automatically, allowing specify an interval by PR numbers, optionally with a step.
+You may need to specify a custom plan, check `bin/plan`.

+## Development

+- Put new test in both `bin/plan-ci` and `bin/plan`
+- Make a pull request

 ## Dependencies